Concordium/concordium-rust-smart-contracts/CTS1.rst

 An event for minting MUST be logged every time a new token is minted.
 This also applies when introducing new token types and the initial token types and amounts in a contract.
 Minting a token with a zero amount is valid.

-The Mint event is serialized as: first a byte with the value of 1, followed by the token ID :ref:`TokenID`, an amount of tokens being minted :ref:`TokenAmount` and the owner address for of the tokens :ref:`Address`.
+The Mint event is serialized as: first a byte with the value of 1, followed by the token ID :ref:`CTS-TokenID`, an amount of tokens being minted :ref:`CTS-TokenAmount` and the owner address for of the tokens :ref:`CTS-Address`.

 .. note::